amandaguglieri/hackinglife/docs/thick-applications/tools-for-thick-apps.md

 ### Check the memory

 [Process Hacker tool](../thick-applications/tca-attacking-thick-clients-applications/#3-database-connection-strings-in-memory) During a  a connection to database the code  that does it may be in clear text or encrypted.
 If encrypted, it's still possible to find it in memory.
-Process Hacker tool dumps the memory of the process so we might find the clear text conection string  in memory.
+Process Hacker tool dumps the memory of the process so we might find the clear text connection string  in memory.

 ### Scan the application